Available seat miles

-In passenger transportation, available seat miles (ASM) or available seat kilometers (ASK) is a measure of passenger carrying capacity.
+Available seat miles (ASM) or available seat kilometers (ASK) is a measure of passenger carrying capacity in passenger transportation.
 It is equal to the number of seats available multiplied by the number of miles or kilometers traveled by a vehicle.

-In the airline industry an available seat mile is the fundamental unit of production for a passenger-carrying airline.
+In the airline industry an available seat mile is the fundamental unit of financial performance measurement for a passenger-carrying airline.
 A unit in this case is one seat, available for sale, flown one mile.

+Examples

 For example, an aircraft with 300 seats available for sale flying 1,000 statute miles would generate 300,000 ASMs for that particular flight.
 That the seats are available for sale is critical.
-An aircraft that had 300 seats but which was limited (for regulatory or technical reasons) to selling only 250 of them on a particular flight of 1,000 miles would generate 250,000 ASMs on that flight, not 300,000.
+An aircraft that had 300 seats but which was limited (e.g. for regulatory or technical reasons) to selling only 250 of them on a particular flight of 1,000 miles would generate 250,000 ASMs on that flight, not 300,000.
 Similarly, if passenger seats on a particular flight are dedicated to crew rest purposes, such seats would not be included in the calculation of ASMs for that flight.